 Did the Court’s Decision Involve a Specific Legal Error or Factual Mistake?

 Simply disagreeing with the court’s decision is not a basis for a probate appeal.
-Generally, to have grounds for an appeal, you must be able to show from the record before the probate court that the probate judge made a mistake in interpreting or applying the law, committed an error in deciding what evidence could or could not be considered, or had no basis from the facts before it to support the decision made.
-You must be able to demonstrate the error from the record in the probate court.
+Generally, to have grounds for an appeal, you must be able to show the error from the record before the probate court that the probate judge made a mistake in interpreting or applying the law, committed an error in deciding what evidence could or could not be considered, or had no basis from the facts before it to support the decision made.

 For example, if the court made its judgment based on evidence you offered, but, in error, refused to consider it, you might have a basis for appeal.
-But if you never offered the fact you are now contending should change the result, or if you offered it but there is no record that you did so, that fact would likely be excluded as part of the probate court appeals process.
+But if you never offered the fact you are now contending should change the result, or if you offered it but there is no record of your having done so, that fact would likely be excluded as part of the probate court appeals process.

 Did the Error Affect the Outcome of the Case?